Why “I Hope You Would Come” Is Wrong on TOEIC

 • I hope he arrives on time.

-TOEIC likes this when you talk about real plans or outcomes.
+TOEIC likes this when talking about real plans or outcomes.
+Use a present form, not “would.”

 • I wish I had more time.